‘Someone dropped the ball’: Mistake leaves disabled veteran without insurance after Idalia floods home

 Pannasch said he had no reason to believe he was not covered, and no one involved with his closing had any answers when he called after he found out there was no flood insurance on the home.

-Pannasch said without help, he will try to pay for repairs on a fixed income, forcing him to repair what he can afford.
+Pannasch, who is on a fixed income, said without help, he will try to pay what he can afford for the repairs.